Building Teacher Content Knowledge in Mathematics

 Common Core State Standards Video Series for Math

 Everyday Mathematics® Randomized Controlled Trial: SEDL and the University of Wisconsin-Madison are conducting a national, large-scale randomized controlled trial assessing the effectiveness of McGraw-Hill Education’s Everyday Mathematics®, an elementary school math program.
-The study, which will involve more than 40 schools across multiple districts, uses a multisite cluster randomized trial design to examine whether the program affects achievement outcomes for K–5 students over 2 school years and whether those outcomes vary significantly across students, schools, and districts.
+The study, which involves more than 40 schools across multiple districts, uses a multisite cluster randomized trial design to examine whether the program affects achievement outcomes for K–5 students over 2 school years and whether those outcomes vary significantly across students, schools, and districts.

 Southeast Comprehensive Center (2005–2012): The Southeast Comprehensive Center (SECC) provided technical assistance and professional development to the state education agencies of Alabama, Georgia, Louisiana, Mississippi, and South Carolina to build their capacity to improve student academic achievement, including math achievement.
 Work varied by state.
 For example, in Mississippi and South Carolina, SECC staff assisted in increasing the rigor of state standards in math.
 Staff also assisted in developing a video series on the Common Core State Standards for math in response to state needs.